flame_3d 0.1.0-dev.3 copy "flame_3d: ^0.1.0-dev.3" to clipboard

 Building shaders #

-You can write your own shaders and use them on Materials.
-Currently Flutter does not do the bundling of shaders for us so this package provides a simple dart script.
+That being said, you can write your own shaders and use them on custom materials.
+Currently, Flutter does not do the bundling of shaders for us so this package provides a simple Dart script.
 Create your fragment and vertex shader in a shaders directory, make sure the file names are identical.
 Like so:

 • my_custom_shader.frag